zeegithubsc/JOB-A-THON-Health-Insurance-Lead-Prediction/README.md

 •	Your initial responses will be checked and scored on the Public data.

 •	The final rankings would be based on your private score which will be published once the competition is over.

+## Rank 71 Solution Description

+The solution is an ensemble of two catboost models.
+One with basic features and another with a more elaborate feature engineering

+### Model 1 (catboost_4)

+This catboost model uses  basic features.
+Below categorical features were label encoded and used in the model.

+['City_Code', 'Region_Code', 'Accomodation_Type',  'Reco_Insurance_Type','Is_Spouse',
+  'Health Indicator', 'Holding_Policy_Duration','Holding_Policy_Type',  'Reco_Policy_Cat']

+### Model 2 (catboost_2)

+This catboost model uses  a more elaborate feature engineering.
+Statistical features (mean, median, standard deviations were created) for the numeric variable - Lower_Age, Upper_Age, Reco_Policy_Premium based on the groupings for Reco_Policy_Cat, Region_Code and combination of Reco_Policy_Cat and Region_Code.

+### Ensemble
+Simple weighted average with equal weights were taken for the output of Model 1 and Model 2.

+### Execution sequence
+Execute notebooks in the below order
+Catboost_2.ipynb  catboost_4.ipynb  ensemble.ipynb

+### Environment

+Below are versions of the main packages used

+Pandas = 1.1.3
+Numpy = 1.19.2
+Catboost = 0.24.4
+Sklearn = 0.23.2